Be slender healthy, slender, and happy

-Who does not want to be healthy slender and happy?
-We know this is not about vegan recipes, but we also want to provide you information about news regarding health and food.
+Who does not want to be healthy, slender, and happy?
+We know this is not about vegan recipes, but we also want to provide you with information about news regarding health and food.

 More people than ever change their diet and are trying to lose weight and get slender and healthy.
 We are dedicated to your health and vitality.
-We partnered with Ocean Robbins from the Food Revolution Network and Bright Line Eating to provide amazing new information to this problems.
+We partnered with Ocean Robbins from the Food Revolution Network and Bright Line Eating to provide amazing new information about this problem.

 We hope you and your friends and family will benefit from it.
 Please read Ocean Robbins’ article and find a great Guide to Vegan Nutrition below the article.

 We Want You To Be Healthy, Slender And Happy

 How People from 103 Countries Lost and Kept Off Over 300,000 Pounds

 The statistics are grim.
 Billions of people, including more than 2/3 of Americans, are overweight or obese.
 More than 108 million people in the United States are on a diet alone.
 The average dieter makes three or four attempts each year.
 But fewer than 1% of these attempts lead to sustained and successful weight loss.

 Is there any other domain in which so many people are trying so hard, with such miserable results?

 Imagine sending your kid off to college – and then learning that the graduation rate at the college is less than 1%.
 Would you blame your kid?
 Or would you blame the college?

 The weight loss industry is raking in tens of billions of dollars, feeding off of people’s misery.
 But, despite all the slick sales pages and fancy marketing, when you look at the actual results it’s generating, the scientific fact is that it’s been an abject failure so far.